Flawless Physio Logo

 Picture of MRI Machine

 Physical Therapy is the most effective form of treatment for Tarsal Tunnel Syndrome.
-In the acute stages of Tarsal Tunnel Syndrome, treatment may involve taping, icing, a brace and anti-inflammatories such as ibuprofen, all of which act as a method to reduce inflammation and provide pain relief.
+In the acute stages, treatment may involve taping, icing, a brace and anti-inflammatories such as ibuprofen, all of which act as a method to reduce inflammation and provide pain relief.

 Weakness and inadequacies in mobility and stability of the ankle are addressed with appropriate exercises that should be progressive without further irritating symptoms.